fraboeni/fraboeni.github.io/_posts/2021-03-15-differential-privacy.md

 This suggests that deterministic analysis methods (i.e., methods, that on the same data always yield the same results) cannot achieve DP.
 Instead, what we need to do to protect the individual’s privacy, is to add a controlled amount of probabilistic noise to the results of our analysis.
 That is, we need a probabilistic analysis.
-This noise, which can be drawn from a mathematical distribution, such as the (Laplace distribution)[ https://en.wikipedia.org/wiki/Laplace_distribution], can dissimulate the difference between the results on both datasets.
+This noise, which can be drawn from a mathematical distribution, such as the [Laplace distribution](https://en.wikipedia.org/wiki/Laplace_distribution), can dissimulate the difference between the results on both datasets.

 <figure style="width:60%;">